 Five ways our homes for living rent will make renting fairer

-Our first homes for living rent are set to be available later this year, starting with eight new modern, high-quality homes at our Bridge House development in Homerton.
+Our first homes for living rent are eight new modern, high-quality homes at our Bridge House development in Homerton.
 You can register your interest on the Hackney Sales website.

 Compared to the market rate, eligible renters could save nearly £11,000 a year on the average two-bedroom flat – helping them to build up a deposit to buy their first home.

 It's all part of our #BetterRenting campaign to improve standards and affordability for private renters in Hackney.

 1. Living rent is a new type of genuinely affordable housing

 It’s for people on middle incomes that wouldn’t normally qualify for social housing.